Compare PLUS500 Versus FP MARKETS and IC Markets broker accounts.

 FP Markets serves customers globally and are regulated by Australian Securities and Investments Commission (ASIC), Cyprus Securities and Exchange Commission (CySEC), FSCA (FSP Number 50926).

 Depending on the country you are trading from Plus500 may serve you from a

 different business entity to comply with its financial regulators.

 FP Markets is not listed on any stock market, does not disclose its yearly report on its website.

 This is not terribly unusual for a broker, but you will want to check all of this out before you continue.
-Safety is the most important thing to consider.
+Financial regulation is the most important thing to consider.
 Plus500 is listed as a publically traded company so are a reputable broker.